aliMobasshir/CODSOFT/README.md

 # CODSOFT
-this repo contains the task which i have done during my internship on codsoft using java.
+This repo contains the task which i have done during my internship on codsoft using java.